anzbert/beat_pads/README.md

 ## Feedback and Contributions

-Anyone is most welcome to contribute, report an issue or start a discussion in the Github repository.
+- Anyone is most welcome to contribute, report an issue or start a discussion in the Github repository.
 Thanks!

 ## ToDo List

 - Potential issue: iOS devices disconnect from Midi sometimes when screen times out and wakelock is off -> Implement auto-reconnect to last connected devices
 - Low Priority: Project still using outdated ChangeNotifier in Riverpod state management -> Refactor
-- Kind of a problem: Spaghetti code that noone would understand 😝!
-Especially in the midi_send components.
+- Kind of a problem: Too much spaghetti code 😝, in a beautiful pasta bowl 🍝 of a repository!

 ## Licence